Celebrate New Year’s Eve this year by creating custom etched champagne flutes to ring in the new year in style!

 DIY Etched New Year's Eve Champagne Flutes

 Cut words out of your vinyl to place onto the glass.
 I used my Silhouette to save time, but you can also use an X-acto knife.
 I made one that said “2014” and one that said “DRINK”.
-You could also use have them say NYE, cheers, party, whatever strikes your fancy.
+You could also have them say NYE, cheers, party, whatever strikes your fancy.

 DIY Etched New Year's Eve Champagne Flutes